dnikic/terminal-developer-workflow/README.md

-" softtabstop:      Fine tunes the amount of white space to be added " shiftwidth        Determines the amount of whitespace to add in normal mode " expandtab:        When this option is enabled, vi will use spaces instead of tabs set tabstop     =4 set softtabstop =4 set shiftwidth  =4 set expandtab set number set title syntax on
+" softtabstop:      Fine tunes the amount of white space to be added " shiftwidth        Determines the amount of whitespace to add in normal mode " expandtab:        When this option is enabled, vi will use spaces instead of tabs " set hidden:        Enables you to switch buffer without saving changes to disk set tabstop     =4 set softtabstop =4 set shiftwidth  =4 set expandtab set number set title set hidden syntax on
 ```